chrhck/contagion/README.md

 A python package to simulate the spread of diseases in a population.
 The code is structured modular, allowing for easy extension/change of the steps required in modelling the spread.
+The model is similar to the analytic SIR model and it's extensions.
+Switching between these models is done by setting the corresponding parameters for the infection.

 ## Model